Coded Downlink Massive Random Access and a Finite de Finetti Theorem: Coding for Downlink Massive Random Access

 With this random codebook construction, the distribution of any $k$ distinct entries of a single codeword is

-This means that the distribution of any $k$ distinct entries of the codewords are identical, which is a desired property for encoding exchangeable sources.
-Further, this distribution can be specifically designed according to any i.i.d.\ mixture.
+This means that the distributions of any $k$ distinct entries of the codewords are identical, which is a desired property for encoding exchangeable sources.
+This distribution can be specifically designed according to any i.i.d.\ mixture.

 This paper focuses attention to the encoding and decoding functions and random codebooks generated in this way.
-Our main result is that for any exchangeable source distribution $p(x_1,\cdots,x_k)$, we can choose an appropriate i.i.d.\ mixture distribution $q(\mathbf x|\theta) r(\theta)$, such that among an ensemble of codebooks randomly generated according to (\ref{eq:codebook_generation}), there exists a codebook $\mathbf{m}^*$ that has an encoder output entropy $H(f_{\mathbf{m}^*}(\mathbf{X}, \mathbf{A}))$ upper bounded by $H(X_1,\cdots,X_k)$ plus a small overhead term.
+The main result of this paper is that for any exchangeable distribution $p(x_1,\cdots,x_k)$, we can choose an appropriate i.i.d.\ mixture distribution $q(\mathbf x|\theta) r(\theta)$, such that among an ensemble of codebooks randomly generated according to (\ref{eq:codebook_generation}), there exists a codebook $\mathbf{m}^*$ that has a corresponding $H(g_{\mathbf{m}^*}(\mathbf{X}, \mathbf{A}))$ upper bounded by $H(X_1,\cdots,X_k)$ plus a small overhead.